HUMOR WRITING WITH SHELLEY FRASER MICKLE

 THE AVIAN FLU

-I entered the library meeting room, a gray-haired-women, embodying a lost grade-schooler on the first day of class.
-I recognized the librarian, Sammy, who was setting up chairs and tables, seminar style.
+I waltzed into the library’s meeting room, my shiny gray hair bouncing along with my innards.
+I was a lost grade-schooler on the first day of class.
+Luckily, I recognized the librarian, Sammy, who was setting up chairs and tables in a seminar style.

 There were four tables and eight chairs.
 “Oh, we need tables?
 I thought there would only be chairs.
-Doesn’t seem to be adequate seating,” I said.
+Doesn’t seem to be adequate seating.”
+My face flushed.

-Sammy said, “Well, it is a writing class, so I’m setting up for note-taking.
+Sammy eyed me over the rim of her glasses.
+“Well, it is a writing class, so I’m setting up for note-taking.
 I’ll bring out more seating as needed.”

-I changed the subject.
+My sailing-off-course brain came about.
 “Sammy?
 May I have a chair off to the side?
 I can’t sit for long periods.
 I’d like to be able to stand at some point.”

 “May I take the pad?”
 I asked.